rkyzk/ecopost/README.md

 4. go to admin panel.
 5. publish blog 1-10 one by one in the order.
 6. set featured_flag True for blog 1-3.
-7. go to "Post Detail" of blog 4-10 and click on like button
+7. go to "Detail Page" of blog 4-10 and click on like button

 #### Testing common features in all pages
 Test No.| Feature | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |